-Besides being an agricultural state, North Dakota has rich educational culture and has one of the oldest and largest universities in the USA, which is the University of North Dakota.
-(Check out this link to get information on other Universities.)
+Besides being an agricultural state, North Dakota has rich educational culture and one of the oldest and largest universities in the USA, the University of North Dakota.

-The University of North Dakota offers degrees in 225 courses which include 108 Undergraduate majors, 69 minors, Masters’s programs, 37 doctoral, and 2 professional programs.
-The university is the only one in North Dakota state to offer both medicine and law courses.
+The University of North Dakota offers degrees in 225 courses, including 108 Undergraduate majors, 69 minors, Masters’s programs, 37 doctoral, and two professional programs.
+The university is the only one in North Dakota to offer medicine and law courses.

 - John D Odegard School of Aerospace Sciences

 - Nistler College of Business and Public Administration

 - School of Graduate Studies